 In the final analysis, you want to get the most out of your time that you can.
 That starts with making a plan for your days, having the discipline to stick to that plan, and exercising discernment about when and how to change the plan.

 Whether you prefer to work digitally or on paper, time blocking can help you ensure that every minute counts and that you spend your days in ways you can look back on with satisfaction—rather than wondering where they went.

 What are your main kinds of activities?
-How are you blocking them into your calendar to ensure you make progress on them?If you've found this content helpful, take a couple seconds to subscribe.
-While you’re at it, think about joining my students and me in our daily Bible readings this term.
-The readings are short enough to complete in Hebrew or Greek to help keep your languages sharp.
-Or of course, you’re welcome to follow along in a translation too.
+How are you blocking them into your calendar to ensure you make progress on them?If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.